 Protecting the Foundation of Health Care in Kansas - Customizable Community Presentation

 Charge: To identify, evaluate and recommend strategies for KHA and its family of organizations related to the future of rural health delivery and structure; to identify new models of rural health delivery and consider the potential for success of the model(s) in Kansas; and develop education and other resources related to the future of rural health delivery for KHA members and the public.

-The TAG is examining existing
+The TAG continues to examine existing

 models of care, determining if they meet the Principles for a Sustainable Rural